How to Build a Walk-In Shower

 • Preparation: Ensure the subfloor is clean, level, and structurally sound, then measure and mark the center of the shower area.

-• Positioning: Place the shower pan in the desired location, ensuring it aligns with the drain opening using a level.
+• Positioning: Place the shower pan in the desired location, using a level to ensure it aligns with the drain opening.

 • Connect drain assembly: Following the manufacturer's instructions, apply plumber's putty or silicone sealant to create a watertight seal around the drain flange and existing plumbing.